 Emotional pain, like physical pain, is a signal that something needs to change.
-Our students know to see a doctor for an ache or cough that won’t go away, but where can you turn to gain support and guidance for the anxiety or feelings of depression that won’t go away?
+Students know to see a doctor for an ache or cough that won’t go away, but where can students turn for support and guidance for the anxiety or feelings of depression that won’t go away?
 For some students, counseling can be part of the solution.

 - Counselors act as facilitators to help students better understand themselves and the world around them.

 - Counselors work with students to help them understand and explore how their feelings and thoughts influence their choices, decisions and actions.

 - Counselors help students develop more effective coping and problem-solving skills.